Satwant Singh

 Satwant Singh (1962 – 6 January 1989) was one of the bodyguards, along with Beant Singh, who assassinated the Prime Minister of India, Indira Gandhi, at her New Delhi residence on 31 October 1984.
+The assassination was in retaliation for Indira Gandhi's Operation Blue Star.
+He was executed for his role in the assassination in 1989.

-Assassination
+Assassination of Indira Gandhi

-The motivation for the assassination of Indira Gandhi was revenge for the military attack carried out by the Indian government on Harmandir Sahib, in Amritsar, India.
+The motivation for the assassination of Indira Gandhi was revenge for the military operation carried out by the Indian government on Harmandir Sahib, in Amritsar, India.

-Beant Singh drew a .38 revolver and fired three shots into Indira Gandhi's abdomen; as she fell to the ground, Satwant Singh fired all 30 rounds from his Sten automatic weapon into her abdomen (thus, 33 bullets were fired in total, of which 30 bullets hit her).
+Beant Singh drew a .38 revolver and fired three shots into Indira Gandhi's abdomen; as she fell to the ground, Satwant Singh fired all 30 rounds from his Sten submachine gun into her abdomen (thus, 33 bullets were fired in total, of which 30 bullets hit her).
 Both assassins subsequently dropped their weapons and surrendered.

-Beant Singh was shot to death during interrogation in custody soon after the assassination.
+Beant Singh was immediately shot to death by other guards present.
 Satwant Singh was arrested and later sentenced to death by hanging along with co-conspirator Kehar Singh.
 In his court statement, Satwant Singh appealed for end to communal violence in the country, while pinning the blame for the same on Indira and Rajiv Gandhi.
-The sentence was carried out on 6 January 1989.
+The execution was carried out on 6 January 1989.